top of page

 Optimism versus Pessimism

-The awakened mind is kind, compassionate and trusts the universe.
+The awakened mind is kind and compassionate, and it trusts the universe.
 It knows we are all One.
-It knows Love.
+It knows everything is Love.
 It chooses wisdom, joy, playfulness, creativity and all qualities in service of the evolution of consciousness.

 Silence and emptiness

-The following exercises help create a calm state where to access the Higher Mind.
+The following exercises help create a calm state for accessing the Higher Mind.

 Exercise: Allow all your thoughts

-or write them down in free flowing associations.
+You may want to write them down in free-flowing associations.

 Radically intend to accept all your thoughts.